 A vaccine, is generally recommended for protection against the following diseases:

 - Feline Leukemia Virus

 - Feline Infectious Enteritis (AKA Panleukopenia or Feline Parvovirus)

 You can also consider vaccinations to protect against rabies, Chlamydia and Bordetella.
 Ask your veterinarian which vaccinations, and treatments are recommended for your cat’s lifestyle and geographical environment.

-Once your kitten’s had his or her second injection, it’s time to stay indoors (and away from other cats) for a while.
+Once your kitten has had his or her final booster vaccine, it’s time to stay indoors (and away from other cats) for a while.

 REMEMBER: Take your cat for regular booster vaccines throughout their lifetime.
 Note the dates in your regular or digital diary/calendar.
 Also keep your cat’s vaccination certificate(s) handy, but safe, and up to date.
 A cattery will require this document, should you need their services.

 Cats should not eat or have access to any of the following: